12 jurors about to decide Derek Chauvin's fate after closing arguments

 As the prosecutor went through the second- and third-degree murder charges and what needs or does not need to be proven, he said, "The dangers of prone restraint have been known for about 30 years.
 The defendant's actions created a high-risk of death."

-Despite the pleadings of bystanders and the suggestion from a fellow officer to roll Floyd on his side, Chauvin was unwavering, Schleicher said, adding, "He knew better; he just didn't do better. ...
-This isn't protection.
-This isn't courage.
-And it certainly wasn't compassion."
+Despite the pleadings of bystanders and the suggestion from a fellow officer to roll Floyd on his side, Chauvin was unwavering, Schleicher said.

+"The motto of the Minneapolis Police Department is to protect with courage, to serve with compassion," the prosecutor said.
+"George Floyd was not a threat to anyone, he wasn't trying to hurt anyone.
+He wasn't trying to do anything to anyone.
+Facing George Floyd that day did not require one ounce of courage, and none was shown.
+No courage was required.
+All that was required was a little compassion, and none was shown on that day.

 While guiding the jurors through the manslaughter count, Scheicher noted the "indifference" displayed by Chauvin and the other officers.
 They picked a rock out the squad car tire near Floyd's head, complained about the smell of Floyd's feet.
 "His negligence includes his failure to act," the prosecutor said.